ColtonKawamura/MDsim/README.md

     xlims = (minimum([pos.x for pos in initial_positions]), maximum([pos.x for pos in initial_positions]))
     ylims = (minimum([pos.y for pos in initial_positions]), maximum([pos.y for pos in initial_positions]))

-    # This scale factor aligns the ms with the data units.
-    marker_size_scale = 22  # Adjust this if the sizes don't match visually as expected.
+    marker_size_scale = 1  # Adjust this if the sizes don't match visually as expected.

     @gif for i in 1:length(trajectory)
         positions, diameters = trajectory[i]